AchetaGames/yew-maze-defence/README.md

 - Zoom: Mouse wheel.
 - Pan: Middle or Right mouse drag.
 Right-click context menu is disabled on the canvas.
 - Mine: Left mouse button hold on a Rock tile.
 A progress bar fills inside the tile; moving the cursor off the tile resets progress.
 On completion the tile becomes Empty and may award gold.
+- Pause: Spacebar or the Pause/Resume button in the top-right HUD panel.
+While paused, the run timer stops and mining is disabled, but you can still pan/zoom to plan.
+The timer starts automatically on the first mining action.
+- On-screen camera controls: bottom-left overlay with Zoom −/+, pan arrows (←↑↓→), and a Center button to re-center on Start.
+These work while paused.
+- Legend: Bottom-right overlay shows only the tile types currently present on the board (Start, Entrance/Exit, Indestructible, Rock, Gold, Empty).
+- Tile generation (MVP): Rock vs. Gold is randomized; boost tiles are disabled initially and will unlock later.
+Gold yield per gold tile is a placeholder value and will scale with upgrades.
+- Enemies (MVP): Once the run starts (first mining), enemies spawn near the Entrance every ~2s and follow the current Path to the Exit.
+Each enemy’s speed and HP are set when it spawns based on elapsed run time and do not change afterwards.

 ## MVP Scope
 - Static grid with initial small loop and Start/End.